dincyasin/sound_diagnostic/README.md

 # Sound Diagnostic

-This repository contains jupyter notebook of the Sound Diagnostic project that I did.
+This repository contains jupyter notebook of the Sound Diagnostic for predict to malfunctions machines project that I did.

 ### Algorithm implemented :